gideonler/hako-pipeline/README.md

 | `daily_reference_price` | One row per symbol and trading date | Benchmark used by quality checks |
 | `rejected_rows` / `missing_dates` | One row per detected issue | Audit trail kept outside trusted data |

-The primary key `(venue, symbol, trading_date)` matches the business meaning of a daily candle and prevents duplicates. `source_file` and `source_row_number` allow every trusted row to be traced to its input.
+The primary key `(venue, symbol, trading_date)` represents one unique daily candle and prevents duplicate records.The reference feed is stored separately because it is a benchmark, not a trading venue, and therefore has a different grain of one row per symbol and date.
+Rejected rows and missing dates are also stored separately so analysts only query validated records from the trusted table.

+Each trusted row includes `source_file` and `source_row_number`, allowing it to be traced back to the original input.
+The validation rules follow basic OHLCV
+logic: prices must be positive and finite, volume cannot be negative, the high must be the highest candle value, and the low must be the lowest.
+Conflicting keys and unusually large reference-price differences are also detected.

-SQLite was selected because it needs no local service and produces one portable database file.
-The pipeline uses logical medallion layers: source CSVs are Bronze, normalized and validated records are Silver, and trusted SQLite tables are Gold.
+SQLite was selected because it runs locally without additional infrastructure and produces one portable database file.
+The pipeline uses logical medallion
+layers: source CSVs are Bronze, normalized and validated records are Silver, and trusted SQLite tables are Gold.

 ### 2. What did I fix in the inherited script, and why did each fix matter?